Rajkrishna-T-R/VERILOG_PROJECTS/README.md

 This repo contains the branch which will have all the verilog files we created.

-BRANCH IN WHICH THE FILES ARE FIVEN IS digital_clock_fpga
+BRANCH IN WHICH THE FILES ARE FIVEN IS

+"digital_clock_fpga"

 --Paricipants--